-Children’s staff can also look at the Children’s Good-to-Knows Page.
+Children’s should review this page and the Children’s Good-to-Knows Page.

 Q: Where’s the bathroom?